 Successful conversion of engineering program backlog into sales is largely dependent on the execution and completion of our engineering design efforts.
 It is not uncommon to experience technical or scheduling delays which arise from time to time as a result of, among other reasons, design complexity, the availability of personnel with the requisite expertise, and the requirements to obtain customer approval at various milestones.
 Cost overruns which may arise from technical and schedule delays and increased raw material costs could negatively impact the timing of the conversion of backlog into sales, or the profitability of such sales.
 We continue to experience technical and schedule delays with certain major development programs.
 The issues causing the delays are being resolved as soon as possible and we continue to work with our customers on newly arising delays.
-Engineering programs in both the funded and unfunded portions of the current backlog aggregate \$7.5 million \$6.9 million.
+Engineering programs in both the funded and unfunded portions of the current backlog aggregate \$6.9 million \$9 million.

 The growth and continuing demand in the power electronics industry across multiple manufacturing sectors, coupled with resulting supply chain disruptions from the effects of global events, has created volatility and unpredictability in the availability of certain electronic components and, in some cases, continues to create industry shortages.
-These shortages have and will likely continue to impact our ability to support our customer's schedule demands, as lead times for these components have, in some instances, increased from readily available to waiting times of nearly a year or more.
-In addition, we continue to incur delays in material deliveries from some company suppliers due to the COVID-19 pandemic.
+These shortages will likely continue to impact our ability to support our customer's schedule demands, as lead times for these components have, in some instances, increased from readily available to waiting times of nearly a year or more.
 We continue to work with our customers to mitigate any adverse impact upon our ability to service their requirements.
 These issues, if they persist, may cause us to miss projected delivery dates.

 Management expects revenues in fiscal year 2023 to be higher than revenues during fiscal year 2022 and expects net income per share to be higher in fiscal 2023 as compared to the net income per share realized during fiscal year 2022.
 These expectations are driven by orders already in our sales backlog.
-Consistent quarter to quarter financial Sales fluctuations may occur during comparable fiscal periods as the direct result of product mix, directly influenced by the specific contractual terms of those firm orders placed including contract value, scope of work, and contract delivery schedules.
+Sales fluctuations may occur during comparable fiscal periods as the direct result of product mix, directly influenced by the specific contractual terms of those firm orders placed including contract value, scope of work, and contract delivery schedules.
 Financial performance will remain a challenge as we navigate a current difficult environment of inflation and parts shortages.

 Effects from global events and the resulting supply chain disruptions continue to place pressure on the cost of raw materials, freight, utility, labor and other production and administrative costs.
 These inflationary cost challenges are expected to continue to have a negative impact on operating income in fiscal year 2023.
 Volatile raw material indexes and shortages have led to wide-spread vendor price increases.
-For our executed fixed-price contracts, we will either singularly or in combination, continue to 1) be required to absorb the increased costs 2) mitigate cost increases through the identification of additional supply chain buying strategies or 3) submit for price remediation assistance from our customers. customers which is not guaranteed nor recognized by the Company until awarded and definitized.
+For our executed fixed-price contracts, we will either singularly or in combination, continue to 1) be required to absorb the increased costs 2) mitigate cost increases through the identification of additional supply chain buying strategies or 3) submit for price remediation assistance from our customers which is not guaranteed nor recognized by the Company until awarded and definitized.
 To minimize exposure on future fixed-price contracts, we continue to incorporate inflationary increases to product quotations provided to our customers, some of which have resulted in significant price increases.
 As additional mitigation steps, we have, in many instances, reduced the time in which certain product quotations remain valid and have also extended lead times for product deliveries.
 We continue to work with our customers to mitigate any adverse impact upon our ability to service their requirements.